rogeramitchell/BlogPost-TestDrivenAppBuilding/README.md

 If we choose the **red pill**, it means we roll up our sleeves and write a little Apex, but we benefit heaps of time for every deployment thereafter.

-## Hold on, we want me to write Apex for every workflow rule?
+## Hold on, you want me to write Apex to test every workflow rule?

 No way!
 At least, not necessarily.
 Salesforce allows us to build and deploy changes to our end users in a quick, agile manner, and the end goal is to ensure that our end users have the best experience possible.